KaliedaRik/Scrawl-canvas/README.txt

 There's also a fair amount of documentation in the tutorial page on the website: http://scrawl.rikweb.org.uk/tutorial.html

+Proper inline documentation (for developers) coming soon ...

-I'm keeping track of daily changes, bug fixes and additions to the libraries in a text file called 'changelog.txt'
+I'm currently keeping track of daily changes, bug fixes and additions to the libraries in a text file called 'changelog.txt'

 All versions of scrawl.js can be found on their SourceForge page: